 Parks maintained by the Prince George’s County Department of Parks and Recreation contain 90 miles of hiking and biking trails, horse trails, playgrounds, picnic and boating areas, fishing, and numerous sport facilities.
 Watkins Regional Park also offers a carousel, mini-train, and a mini-golf course.
 A unique experience in Maryland, Dinosaur Park, offers insight into what Maryland was like millions of years ago.
 With an information center open seven days a week, the Park also allows children and adults the opportunity to experience fossil hunting on the first and third Saturday of every month.

-- Queen Anne's County Parks & Public Landings Division
+- Queen Anne's County Dept. of Parks & Recreation

 - St. Mary's County Dept. of Recreation & Parks